 Came Franklin is a Singer-Songwriter, Music Producer, Activist, Author, Speaker, Model, Visual Artist and Actress from Houston, TX.
 She is best known for her work with Gulf Coast soul band The Suffers, but Kam began performing gospel music at the age of five.
 Kam, who received the Houston Press Music Award for Best Female Vocalist three times, has performed on five continents and performed with the Suffers, backed by The Houston Symphony, in addition to her solo performances.

-Kam is also known for her unique collaborations, including: her 2018 collaboration with Grammy Award-winning Tejano legend La Mafia, who filled in for HR (of Bad Brains) alongside Bad Brains members Fishbone during the 2016 Afropunk Festival Superjam , and Living Colour, performed in the March For Science Band alongside Jon Batiste and Stay Human, Questlove, Judith Hill and Fred Wesley (longtime collaborator of James Brown and Parliament) in 2016 and has performed repeatedly at the Newport Folk Festival where they have participated in numerous has attended honors and collaborations, most notably with Middle Brother, Chaka Khan, Allison Russell and Deer Tick.
+Kam is also known for her unique collaborations, including: her 2018 collaboration with Grammy Award-winning Tejano legends La Mafia, who filled in for HR (of Bad Brains) alongside members of Bad Brains, Fishbone, during the 2016 Afropunk Festival Superjam and Living Colour, appeared in the March For Science Band alongside Jon Batiste and Stay Human, Questlove, Judith Hill and Fred Wesley (longtime collaborator of James Brown and Parliament) in 2016 and has performed repeatedly at the Newport Folk Festival where she has attended numerous has credits and collaborations, most notably with Middle Brother, Chaka Khan, Allison Russell and Deer Tick.
 In 2022, she released the Bayou City Comeback Chorus EP, a social justice album funded by a grant from the City of Houston through the Houston Arts Alliance, featuring the voices and musicianship of over 20 Houston-area artists.

 Both Forbes and Vice have featured Kam for her activism and business endeavors aimed at creating a more equitable and inclusive arts environment for black, queer and femme artists, working in all mediums and from all backgrounds.
 In fall 2018 she joined the board of directors of Headcount.org.
 Kam’s unique style and fashion sense have also been covered by Buzzfeed, Refinery 29 and Nylon.
 As the frontman of The Suffers, Kam has appeared nationally on The Late Show with David Letterman, The Daily Show with Trevor Noah and Jimmy Kimmel Live, and spoke about The Suffers with Ari Shapiro on NPR’s All Things Considered.
 Solo has appeared in Samantha Brown’s Places to Love, The Late Show with Stephen Colbert and the National Geographic short film Texas: Spirit and Soul.

-Back home, Kam remains a very active participant in the Houston music scene, producing events that have featured up-and-coming acts from across the Gulf Coast region while using her and The Suffers’ international platform to represent the city of Houston and advocate for they employ an entrepreneurial approach to success in the arts for women, minorities and independent artists.
+Back home, Kam remains a very active participant in the Houston music scene, producing events featuring emerging acts from across the Gulf Coast region while leveraging her and The Suffers’ international platform to represent the city of Houston and advocate for a more entrepreneurial spirit Approach to success in the arts for women, minorities and independent artists.
 She currently serves on the Board of Directors of HeadCount.org as the Governor of the Recording Academy’s Texas Chapter, and she is also the first Texas Diversity, Equity, and Inclusion Ambassador for the Recording Academy’s Texas Chapter.

 Around Houston inspiration Public health storytelling campaign

-The City of Houston received a $200,000 grant from the U.S. Environmental Protection Agency (EPA) in October 2021 to create and launch a public health campaign called Houston Inspires/Houston Inspira.
+The City of Houston received a $200,000 grant from the U.S. Environmental Protection Agency (EPA) in October 2021 to create and launch the Houston Inspires/Houston Inspira public health campaign.
 The Mayor’s Offices for Cultural Affairs, Government Relations, Resilience and Sustainability of Complete Communities and the Houston Department of Health and Human Services will engage environmental organizations, artists and storytellers to promote awareness and action to improve health and safety outcomes related to air pollution in 5 Complete Communities Stimulate – Acres Homes, Alief/Westwood, Kashmere Gardens, Near Northside and Second Ward.